If you’re an entrepreneur thinking about raising funding or finance today, odds are you realise that it is a notoriously difficult environment.

 7. Thinking that a good product will sell itself

-Despite what you might think, early-stage investors make investment decisions based primarily on their impressions of the team.
+Despite what you might think, early-stage investors make investment decisions based primarily on their impressions of the team (and the potential investor reliefs they can get).
 What is their background?
 Do they have strong domain knowledge?
 What will they do when it doesn’t go to plan? (as it never does).

 Subscribe for entrepreneurial & small business advice